renuo/i18n-docs/README.md

 * automate the detection of which languages are supported
 * validate use with rails 2.x, other 3.x versions

+## Contributing

+Bug reports and pull requests are welcome on GitHub at https://github.com/renuo/i18n-docs.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/renuo/renuocop/blob/master/CODE_OF_CONDUCT.md).

 ## CHANGELOG

 ### 0.2.0